syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Ticklines.md

 ## Positioning the ticklines

 The positioning of tick lines inside or outside the chart area can be controlled using the [TickPosition]() property.
-By default, the tick lines are positioned outside of the chart area.
+By default, the tick lines are positioned `AxisElementPosition.Outside` the chart area.

 N> Polar chart supports TickPosition for secondary axis only.